hariharan3103/my-portfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      I’m a dATA ANALYST, WANNABE DATA SCIENTIST, QUITE A GOOD OBSERVER AND LEARNER and aLSO CAN BE A GREAT GRIEND TO YOU.
+      I’m a DATA ANALYST, WANNABE DATA SCIENTIST, QUITE A GOOD OBSERVER AND LEARNER, and ALSO CAN BE A GREAT FRIEND TO YOU.
     subtitle: >-
       This is Hariharan Durairaju.
 A final-year student who is an expert in data analysis.
 I'm good at Python, Data Visualization, and talking with data.